mikerly131/bracket_voter/README.md

 * View Model:  view_models

 ## About Rankings
-Composite Bracket: Winner is based of total count of winners from completed brackets.
+Initial lists are ranked 1 to 64 by their creator Composite Bracket: Winner is based of total count of winners from completed brackets.
     Ties go to the higher ranked (ex.
-1 beats 4)
-Overall Score: Points awarded to list items for each win, fibonacci style (ex. win in round of 32 = 2pts)
+1 beats 4) Overall Score: Points awarded to list items for each win, fibonacci style (ex. win in round of 32 = 2pts) Score is averaged over number of brackets